Art by, Splendid

 Marmars have a very strong olfactory sense, and can use it for a number of things.
 They are most well known for using it to detect mood changes, but they are also very effective at finding food, fuel, and even lost crewmates.
 Since the marmar's eyesight is very poor, they often rely on their sense of smell to give them their view of the world.
 A marmar's nose continuously bends this way and that as they sniff around the area.
 It is normal for this to happen even while conversing, and does not mean the marmar is paying any less attention to their conversation partner.

 Also due to their incredible olfactory sense, marmars are particularly sensitive to cleanliness, or lack thereof.
 They will happily sit and groom themselves or their crewmates for hours on end.
 As a result, their fur is always silky soft, and having one on the crew may help control the spread of illnesses.

 When confronted with danger, marmars will instinctively puff up, their long fur making them appear to almost double in size.
 They may also bark or stamp their feet to warn their assailants and their crewmates.
-This behaviour is seen as cowardly though, and if it happens, it's often because the marmar is too afraid to control themselves.
+This behavior is seen as cowardly though, and if it happens, it's often because the marmar is too afraid to control themselves.
 During a fight, they will use their large foreclaws to scratch at their opponent's perceived weak spots.
 They may also kick at the abdomen in an attempt to disembowel.